 Most OECD countries have reformed their pension systems by increasing the effective retirement age.
 It is often argued that a higher effective retirement age, which is considered necessary to sustainably finance state pensions, will lead to more youth unemployment.
 There is, however, no empirical evidence for this claim.
 On the contrary, increasing effective retirement ages and policies to foster employment of older workers are likely to support the employment of both older and younger workers.
 Policymakers, therefore, need not fear that such pension reforms will create problems for younger workers since, in all likelihood, increasing labor demand for one cohort will lead to more overall employment.

 Youth unemployment is a pressing problem throughout advanced and developing countries.
-According to World Bank data for 2009, the unemployment rate for young males aged 15–24 ranged from 3.7% in Thailand to 44.6% in South Africa.
+According to the World Bank, the unemployment rate for persons aged 15–24 ranged in 2018 from 0.4% in Niger to 44.6% in South Africa.
 However, of the 65 countries for which data are available, 59 had a male youth unemployment rate above 10%.
-Data from the OECD for 2010 show that almost 13% of youth aged 15–24 were not in education, employment, or training, with recent increases in the Baltic countries, Ireland, and Spain.
+Data from the OECD for 2018 show that almost 6.3% of youth aged 15–19 were not in education, employment or training, with recent increases in the Baltic countries.
 Policymakers who advocate increases in the retirement age are accused of worsening the chances of young people getting jobs.
-Have recent increases in the retirement age for older workers worsened the employment prospects for today’s youth?
+Have recent increases in the retirement age for older workers worsened the employment prospects for today's youth?

 Discussion of pros and cons